Redempta-Kajungiro/MSc-Bioinformatics-2025_cattle-mutation-rate-pipeline/README.md

-# MSc-Bioinformatics-2025_cattle-mutation-rate-pipeline
+# Mutation Rate and Recombination Analysis Pipeline
-A modular bioinformatics workflow for identifying mutations, estimating relative and absolute mutation rates, and analyzing recombination and GC content correlations in Bos taurus and Bos indicus hybrid using Ensembl whole-genome multiple alignments.
+A reproducible bioinformatics workflow for estimating mutation rates and analyzing recombination and GC content correlations in *Bos taurus* and *Bos indicus hybrid*, using Ensembl whole-genome multiple alignments (EPO).
+This pipeline retrieves multiple whole-genome alignments (MAF), extracts lineage-specific mutations, filters for putatively neutral sites, calculates relative and absolute mutation rates, and examines recombination and GC content correlations.
+All analyses use open-source tools such as Biopython, BEDTools, and R.